Topics in dentistry

 3. Race, ethnicity, and economics.
 There are socioeconomic factors that influence the development of cancers in different groups of people.
-For instance, while not related to biology, blacks are diagnosed with oral cancer 2 to 1 over other races.
+For instance, while not related to biology, African Americans are diagnosed with oral cancer 2 to 1 over other races.
 In addition, people who live in areas with poor access to healthcare, or for economic reasons do not routinely visit a dentist or doctor, are also at increased risk.

 4. Recurrence.
 Previous head and neck cancer patients have a higher risk of a cancer recurrence which may occur in the mouth or other areas of the aero-digestive tract.

 5. Gender.
 Statistically males get oral cancer more often than females.
 Again, this is not related to biology but lifestyle issues.

 This information was taken from the publication Oral Cancer: What you need to know, distributed by the Oral Cancer Foundation.

 The air in bathrooms is easily contaminated by flushing the toilet, so the best place to store your toothbrush is in a drawer or medicine cabinet—or outside of the bathroom altogether.